watNoel/Global-Sewage-Project/README.md

 3. Demo/Instructions for use

-Data must be downloaded along with the scripts, and the path to the data updated as appropriate in the R script prior to running.
+Data must be downloaded along with the scripts, and the path to the input data updated as appropriate in the R script prior to running.
 Similarly, the path to where outputs are to be stored can be adapted in the script, if need be.

 Input data for the script can be found in Supplementary Table 17: *Source data (CFU/mL reads on plates) for the synthetic E. coli community assay*,  and Supplementary Table 18: *Source data (CFU/mL reads on plates) for the natural wastewater community assay* of the submitted manuscript.
-The expected outputs can be found in Supplementary Tables 1,2 and 3 of the submitted manuscript, containing *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	, *Comprehensive statistics for the synthetic E. coli community assay (saline, 72-hour reference)* and *Comprehensive statistics for the natural wastewater community assay (saline, 0-hour reference)* respectively.
+The expected outputs can be found in the Supplementary data of the submitted manuscript, specifically

+ Supplementary Table 1: *Comprehensive statistics for the synthetic E. coli community assay (saline, 0-hour reference)*	,

+ Supplementary Table 2: *Comprehensive statistics for the synthetic E. coli community assay (saline, 72-hour reference)* and

+ Supplementary Tables 3: *Comprehensive statistics for the natural wastewater community assay (saline, 0-hour reference)* respectively.

 After the paper has been published, the raw data used for this statistical analysis will be provided in *data/CFU_data.xlsx* and